 - Employee Incentives: Incentivizing employees may encourage them to put particular effort into selling excess inventory.
 For example, the business may offer to award a gift card to the employee who sells the most excess units in a given month.

-- Vendor Negotiation: Vendor negotiation may be a reasonable option under particular circumstances, such as if the company has already agreed to buy a product over a period of time or the product has variable popularity.
-In such cases, the company may choose to negotiate the price of surplus stock or product in order to lower the long-term losses.
+- Vendor Negotiation: Vendor negotiation may be a reasonable option under particular circumstances.
+This option is viable if the company has already agreed to buy a product over a period of time, or if the product has variable popularity.
+In such cases, the company may choose to negotiate the price of surplus stock in order to lower the long-term losses.

-- Liquidation: A closing business involved in the sale of raw or finished goods will almost invariably have excess inventory.
+- Liquidation: A closing business involved in the sale of raw or finished goods will likely have excess inventory.
 As a result, they often have a liquidation sale to make back what money they can.

-- Flash Sale: A flash sale encourages a consumer to make a quick decision about whether the product is worth it at the new price.
+- Flash Sale: A flash sale encourages a consumer to make a quick decision about whether the product is worth buying at the sale price.
 This is especially advantageous for excess inventory that must be sold very quickly.
 Therefore, a flash sale is a popular option for seasonal products.

 - Donate: If all other options are exhausted or are more trouble than they are worth, sometimes it is best to just donate the excess inventory and cut your losses.

 An occasional excess inventory level is not indicative of poor business practices.
 Many factors that cause a surplus are out of the company’s control, and almost any company that sells products will find themselves with more than they can sell at some point.
-Avoiding excess inventory or surplus stock as much as possible comes down to choosing good inventory tracking software, but knowing how to minimize loss when there is excessive stock and a slow inventory turnover is the mark of a great business.
+Avoiding excess inventory, or surplus stock, as much as possible comes down to choosing good inventory tracking software, but knowing how to minimize financial loss due to excessive stock and maintaining a slow inventory turnover are the marks of a great business.